01 of 10

 Milagro also has a few upgrade options in their portfolio.
-The Barrel Reserve line includes silver, reposado, and añejo offerings as well.
-These have been rested or aged in both American and French oak barrels.
-Even the silver gets a little barrel treatment and starts the line off at a reasonable $50 or so.
+The Barrel Reserve line includes reposado and añejo offerings.
+These have been rested or aged in both American and French oak barrels and start off at a reasonable $40 or so.

 06 of 10

 Patrón has a few things going for it.
 It is a popular tequila and you can find a bottle of Patrón Silver in almost any bar or liquor store you walk into.
 It is also nice to mix into any of your favorite tequila cocktails.

 The bigger question is: Is Patrón worth the $40 price tag?
 This is really going to depend on your personal taste.
 In comparison to some of the other premium tequilas, it may not be quite what you expect.

 That price is for the silver and you can expect to pay $10 more for the reposado and another $10 for the añejo.
 However, when it comes to a reliable, easy to find tequila, it's a great option that's enjoyable in drinks easy drinks like the Patron pineapple and wake the dead shooter.